-https://asic.gov.au/about-asic/asic-investigations-andenforcement/whistleblowing/guidance-for-whistleblowers/.
+https://asic.gov.au/about-asic/asic-investigations-andenforcement/whistleblowing/quidance-for-whistleblowers/.

-DIVERSITY, INCLUSION, EQUAL OPPORTUNITY AND RESPECT
+EQUAL EMPLOYMENT OPPORTUNITY AND RESPECT

-Having a diverse workforce made up of employees who bring a wide variety of skills, abilities, experiences and perspectives is essential to HII's success.
-We are committed to ensuring equal employment opportunity, inclusion and respect.

-We are dedicated to creating work environments in which all employees have the opportunity to perform quality work.
-We want to be known as a company where the diversity of all of our employees and the diversity of their thoughts and experiences are recognized, understood and valued.
-Through fair, equitable, inclusive treatment of every employee, we foster an environment of respect and one that values our employees as our most important asset.
+Having a workforce made up of employees who bring a wide variety of skills, abilities, experiences and perspectives is essential to HII's success.
+We are committed to ensuring equal employment opportunity and creating work environments in which all employees have the opportunity to perform quality work.
+We want to be known as a company where the thoughts and experiences of all employees are recognized and valued.
+Through fair treatment of every employee, we foster an environment of respect and one that values our employees as our most important asset.